pmem/kvdk/doc/user_doc.md

 ## Reads and Writes in a Named Collection

-A KVDK instance provides SortedGet, SortedSet, SortedDelete methods to query/modify/delete sorted entries.
+A KVDK instance provides SGet, SSet, SDelete methods to query/modify/delete sorted entries.

-The following code performs a series of SortedGet, SortedSet and SortedDelete operations, which also initialize a named collection implicitly.
+The following code performs a series of SGet, SSet and SDelete operations, which also initialize a named collection implicitly.

 ```c++
 int main()